greg-raven/grus/_posts/2016-01-07-reduce-immigration-and-put-american-workers-first.md

 The Commission recommended ending the endless chains of family migration by eliminating several of the family-based green card categories and ending the Visa Lottery.
 It also recommended requiring all business to use an employment verification system, such as E-Verify, and implementing an entry-exit system to track foreign visitors.

 These are commonsense solutions that have broad support among the American people.
 With more than 15 million Americans looking for full-time work, does it really make sense to continue to import more than 1 million new foreign workers each year?
-I don’t think it does, and I urge you enact the Commission’s recommendations.
+I don't think it does, and I urge you enact the Commission's recommendations.

 Phone me if you would like to talk about this,